johanc-safetyiq/jesi-user-upload-agent/README.md

 The agent handles tickets based on their status:

 - **Open tickets**: Full processing - download attachments, parse, validate, request approval if needed
+  - If 1Password credentials missing: Comment with setup instructions and transition to "Info Required"
+- **Info Required tickets**: Skipped - waiting for credentials to be configured
 - **Review tickets with approval**: Process the upload and transition to Done
 - **Review tickets pending approval**: Skip with "waiting for approval" message
 - **Review tickets without approval request**: Skip with warning (unexpected state)